|Nutrition Facts (per serving)|

 - 15 cloves of garlic (made into a paste)

-- thumb-sized piece of ginger made into a paste
+- 1 piece of ginger (thumb-sized, made into a paste)

-- golf ball-sized lump of tamarind soaked in 1/4 cup of hot water
+- 1 lump of tamarind (golf ball sized, soaked in 1/4 cup of hot water)

-Grind the whole spices (dry red chilies, cumin and coriander seeds, cinnamon, cloves, and peppercorns) in the vinegar and keep aside.
+Grind the whole spices (dry red chiles, cumin and coriander seeds, cinnamon, cloves, and peppercorns) in the vinegar and keep aside.

 Heat a heavy-bottomed pan on a medium flame and add the meat and liver.
 Stir fry in their fat until light brown.
-When done, you must remove from the pan and keep aside.
+When done, you must remove it from the pan and keep aside.

 Put the oil in the pan and heat on a medium flame.
 Add the onion and fry till light brown.
 Add the ginger and garlic pastes and fry for 2 minutes.